FoMTinkering/Witchspeak/README.md

-# Witchspeak
+# Witchspeaker

-Use our Witchspeak creator tool to write your own Witchspeak sentences.
+Use our Witchspeaker tool to write your own Witchspeak sentences.
 Customize your glyphs, render the sentences with different display modes and save them!

 ## Overview